refitt/refitt-forecast/README.md

 Useful to examine loss in obj.png
 Loss curves are not converged for less than 9 days since trigger Overall results are only reliable after 10 days since trigger – hardsetting to 10’s k for earlier times

+## Data files for above
+One only needs the training LCs, balltree_AE_*, obj_*, and optimal_kNN files to run.
+These files are large and therefore not included here but can be made available on request.

 ## Running live
 Simply execute run.py